csd81/LP/0tutorial/chapters/xx05b.md

 Production of product P3: 10 -> 0 + 10 (total: 10)
 ```

-The optimal solution of the LP relaxation is **21,397**, which is **better** than the MILP's profit of 20,705.4.
-This is a natural result because the LP relaxation has a wider search space, including all MILP solutions and possibly others where integer variables take fractional values.
-The LP relaxation is important not for modeling but for the algorithmic solution process.
-The LP relaxation of an MILP is usually fast to solve, and its optimal solution is guaranteed to be an **upper bound** for the optimal solution of the MILP itself.
-This is useful because solving the MILP to global optimality can be hard or impossible.
-The optimal solution will always lie between the best currently found integer solution and a suitable bound, like the LP relaxation.
+The LP relaxation optimal profit is **21,397**, which is **better** than the MILP's 20,705.4.
+This is natural because the LP relaxation has a wider search space.
+The LP relaxation is important for the solution process: it solves fast and guarantees an **upper bound** for the MILP optimal solution.

-If we look closely at the LP relaxation solution, it surprisingly seems "more integer" than the MILP solution.
-However, because the objective values are different, we can be certain that at least one integer variable has a fractional value.
-In fact, there are partially acquired orders; for example, **Ord1 is acquired 1.5 times**.
-We can deduce this by looking at the material amounts related to orders.
-The reason this wasn't reported is simply that the order count was printed using the `%d` format specifier, which rounds the fractional value to the nearest integer before printing.
-Therefore, the post-processing output is not precise when integer variables are relaxed.
-Alternatively, `%f` or `%g` could have been used.
+Though the LP relaxation solution looks oddly "integer," the different objective value confirms at least one integer variable is fractional.
+In fact, **Ord1 is acquired 1.5 times**.
+This wasn't reported because the order count was printed with `%d`, rounding the value.
+Using `%f` or `%g` would have revealed the fraction.

 -----

 ## 5.8 Production Problem – Summary

-We began with the simplest production problem: given only the available amounts of raw materials, the goal was to decide the production mix to achieve the highest revenue.
-We demonstrated how this problem can include upper and lower limits on production and consumption, how to optimize using a different objective if necessary, and how to factor in raw material costs.
+We started with the simplest production problem: deciding the production mix to maximize revenue given limited raw materials.
+We showed how to add production/consumption limits, optimize different objectives, and factor in raw material costs.

-The **diet problem**—determining the optimal amount of certain food types to satisfy nutritional requirements—while seemingly quite different, resulted in a very similar implementation to the production problem.
-In fact, the two problems can be interpreted as special cases of a more general production problem where recipes may involve multiple raw materials and products simultaneously.
+The **diet problem**—satisfying nutritional needs with specific foods—resulted in a very similar implementation.
+Both can be seen as special cases of a general production problem where recipes involve multiple inputs and outputs.

-Finally, the concept of **orders** was introduced in the ultimate model of the chapter, which gave the problem an **integer nature**.
-This is because orders can only be acquired and fulfilled completely, not partially.
-This extension provides new possibilities for raw material supply and final product demand, and the problem remains linear.
-Additional data files, ranging from basic to more complex problems, can be easily implemented and solved using the same single model file.
+Finally, we introduced **orders** in the chapter's ultimate model, giving the problem an **integer nature** (orders must be fulfilled completely).
+This extension adds new supply/demand possibilities while keeping the problem linear.
+Additional data files, from basic to complex, can be easily implemented and solved with the same single model file.